rinov/gatch/README.md

     $ gatch -v

-After performing `gatch init` command ,Please read README.md in you current directory.
+After performing `gatch init` command ,Please read README.md in your current directory.

 ## Development

 After move your working directory, run `gatch init` to install dependencies.
 Then, modify `gatch-config.json` to your information.
-After you set up gatch-config.json , you can run gatch on browser by `gatch start` command.
+After you set up gatch-config.json , you can run `gatch start` command.Then, launching a server on your browser.

 ## Contributing